Man dies following shooting at gas station on East Washington Street

 The man was found with at least one gunshot wound, police say.

-No arrest had been announced Monday night.
-IMPD had not shared what may have led to the shooting.
+No arrest had been announced Monday night, but police say everyone involved has been identified.
+IMPD had not shared what may have led to the shooting but note it was an isolated incident.

 Anyone with information was asked to contact IMPD Detective Douglas Swails at at 317-327-3475 or e-mail him at douglas.swails@indy.gov.